 \pgfplotsset{ mybarchart01/.style={ enlarge x limits=0.15, ybar, bar width=6mm, xtick=data, width=\linewidth, height=0.6\linewidth, ymin=0, grid=both, minor y tick num=4, minor x tick num=1, major grid style={solid,draw=gray!50}, minor grid style={densely dotted,draw=gray!50}, label style={font= }, tick label style={font= }, }, }

 A key motivation for superlight clients is their application on resource-constrained platforms such as browsers or mobile phones.
 In this context, computational efficiency, and as a proxy energy efficiency, is an important metric.
 We ran the light clients on a battery-powered System76 Lemur Pro (`\texttt{lemp10}') laptop with Pop!\_OS 22.04 LTS, and recorded the decaying battery level using `\texttt{upower}' (screen off, no other programs running, no keyboard/mouse input, WiFi connectivity; provers still on Heroku instances).
 From the energy consumption and wallclock time we calculated the average power consumption.
-As internal parameters for \expLClegend, \expOLClegend, and \expSLClegend, we chose $b=200$, $b=500$, and $d=100$, respectively (\cf Pareto-optimal parameters in Figure~\ref{fig:experiment-experiment-1}).

-The energy required to bootstrap $10$ years of consensus execution, averaged over $5$ trials for \expLClegend, and $25$ trials for \expOLClegend and \expSLClegend, is plotted in Figure~\ref{fig:experiment-energypower-1}.
+As internal parameters for \expLClegend, \expOLClegend, and \expSLClegend, we chose $b=200$, $b=500$, and $d=100$, respectively (\cf Pareto-optimal parameters in Fig.~\ref{fig:experiment-experiment-1}).
+The energy required to bootstrap $10$ years of consensus execution, averaged over $5$ trials for \expLClegend, and $25$ trials for \expOLClegend and \expSLClegend, is plotted in Fig.~\ref{fig:experiment-energypower-1}.
 We disaggregate the energy consumption into power consumption and TTC for each light client, and also record the power consumption of the machine in idle.
-(Note, discrepancies in Figures~\ref{fig:experiment-experiment-1} and~\ref{fig:experiment-energypower-1} are due to the light clients running on Amazon EC2 vs. a laptop.)
+(Note, discrepancies in Figs.~\ref{fig:experiment-experiment-1} and~\ref{fig:experiment-energypower-1} are due to the light clients running on Amazon EC2 vs. a laptop.)